JimHagan/otel-workshop/Part_3-Building-Spans.md

 ```

 ## Moving forward in the workshop
 Once you have identified the benefit(s) of including spans, be sure to document your process.
-When that is done, you are ready to move onto the next excercise in this workshop [Part 4: NAME](*)
+When that is done, you are ready to move onto the next excercise in this workshop [Part 4: Adding Span Attributes](Part_4-Span-Attributes.md)